-Start on a spectacular train journey from Calvi to Corte and join your walk at the Scala di Santa Regina, an old mule path that leads into the central Niolu valley.
-The path will take you through an area of wonderful pine forests and tumbling mountain rivers plunging through a series of waterfalls to form perfect natural rock pools.
-Once on the west coast, explore the small mountain villages, get accustomed to the rural Corsican way of life and drink-in the jaw-dropping scenery along the Spelunca gorge and Calanches de Piana.
+Start on a spectacular journey from Scala-di-Santa-Regina, an old mule path that leads you through an area of pine forests and mountain rivers plunging through a series of waterfalls to form natural rock pools.

 Distance: 10km.
 Active walking time: 5 hours.
 Altitude gain: +700m.
 Descent: -340m.